jagregory/jagregory.github.com/_posts/2009-02-03-fluent-nhibernate-configuring-your-application.md

   .BuildSessionFactory();
 ```

-<p>You can see that this is a combination of the two previous examples, the <code>Mappings</code> method can accept multiple kinds of mappings.</p>
+You can see that this is a combination of the two previous examples, the `Mappings` method can accept multiple kinds of mappings.

-<h2 id='hbm_mappings'>HBM mappings</h2>
+## HBM mappings

-<p>You&#8217;ve not yet got around to using Fluent NHibernate fully, but you are configuring your database with it; this configuration will let you configure your database and add your traditional hbm mappings.</p>
+You've not yet got around to using Fluent NHibernate fully, but you are configuring your database with it; this configuration will let you configure your database and add your traditional hbm mappings.

 ``` csharp
 var sessionFactory = Fluently.Configure()